AlessioGr/swc-plugin-strip-components/Readme.md

 pnpm add swc-plugin-strip-components
 ```

-then add to your swc config:
+then add it to your swc config:

 ```ts
 const modifiedConfig = {